 - 1. A misaligned data word access is attempted. - 2.
-A data fetch from an unimplemented data memory location is attempted. - 3.
-A data access of an unimplemented program memory location is attempted. - 4.
+A data fetch from and unimplemented data memory location is attempted. - 3.
+A data fetch from an unimplemented program memory location is attempted. - 4.
 An instruction fetch from vector space is attempted. - Note: In the MAC class of instructions, wherein the data space is split into X and Y data space, unimplemented X space includes all of Y space, and unimplemented Y space includes all of X space. - 5.
-Execution of a "BRA #literal" instruction or a "GOTO #literal" instruction, where literal is an unimplemented program memory address. - Executing instructions after modifying the PC to point to unimplemented program memory addresses.
-The PC may be modified by loading a value into the stack and executing a RETURN instruction.

-Stack Error Trap:

-This trap is initiated under the following conditions:

-- The Stack Pointer is loaded with a value which is greater than the (user programmable) limit value written into the SPLIM register (stack overflow). - 2.
-The Stack Pointer is loaded with a value which is less than 0x0800 (simple stack underflow).

-Oscillator Fail Trap:
+Execution of a "BRA #literal" instruction or a "GOTO #literal" instruction, where literal is an unimplemented program memory address. - 6.
+Executing instructions after modifying the PC to point to unimplemented program memory addresses.
+The PC may be modified by loading a value into the stack and executing a RETURN instruction. - Stack Error Trap: This trap is initiated under the following conditions: - 1.
+The stack pointer is loaded with a value which is greater than the (user programmable) limit value written into the SPLIM register (stack overflow). - 2.
+The stack pointer is loaded with a value which is less than 0x0800 (simple stack underflow). - Oscillator Fail Trap: